 This kind of attack, which Orange Cyberdefense has reported on before, involves compromising a home router and then redirecting DNS requests from home users to malicious COVID-19-themed websites used for phishing or to download malicious applications.

-According to Bitdefender, hackers are using brute-force attacks to guess the admin password of targeted routers.
+In the chart above you can see, according to Bitdefender, hackers are using brute-force attacks to guess the admin password of targeted routers.